 9. Investigate All Retirement Investments

-Getting ready for retirement does not stop once you are retired.
+The steps taken when getting ready for retirement do not stop once you are retired.
 Many people create investments and budgets geared toward when they plan to retire.
 That is they plan to have enough income to get them to that goal.
-But a healthy retirement plan includes post-retirement earnings through investments.
-The more knowledge you have about your options for retirement, the better choices you can make on what is best for you and your goals.
+But a healthy retirement plan includes ongoing reviews to make sure you can continue to live the life-style you prefer as life changes over time.

 Plan For Your Investment Options